Tulbagh: Wine production

 Wine has been produced for many years in the basin on a commercial scale, but only recently have large advances been made.
 There are now numerous wine estates in and around the town.
 The importance of this industry for the vicinity is substantial, so much so that many of the producers are now part of the Tulbagh Wine Route and this is attracting increasing numbers of tourists to Tulbagh who are eager to sample the wines produced by the members.
 Many new vineyards have been planted and more private cellars are either being planned or built to cope with the expected production volumes of quality wines.

-Tulbagh also has two nearby schools: one named Waveren Hoërskool (Waveren Highschool) and another named Tulbagh Hoër (Tulbagh High).
+Tulbagh also has 3 nearby schools: one named Laerskool Waveren (Waveren Primary School), another named Tulbagh Hoër (Tulbagh High), and Rijk Tulbagh Privaat Skool (Rijk Tulbagh Private School).